kean/Align/README.md

 - **FLUENT**.
 Concise and clear API that follows [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 - **SIMPLE**.
 Stop worrying about `translatesAutoresizingMaskIntoConstraints` and manually activating constraints.

-To give you a taste, of what Align APIs looks, here is just one example:
+To give you a taste, of what Align APIs looks like, here is just one example:

 ```swift
 view.anchors.edges.pin(insets: 20, alignment: .center)